Projects

 Historic Rail Transit in Los Angeles

-This project sought to examine the disappearance of the Pacific Electric rail network in Los Angeles between 1911 and 1961 using community detection methods as a way of measuring fragmentation.
+This project (also my Masters Thesis) sought to examine the disappearance of the Pacific Electric rail network in Los Angeles between 1911 and 1961 using community detection methods as a way of measuring fragmentation.
 I find that although the system became more cohesive, it was also becoming less desirable to use and maintain, particularly as supporting infrastructure failed to be built out.
+This paper is currently in preparation for the Journal of Historical Network Research.

 Twitter and AI